The world is constantly changing. More so in the very fast-paced environment of technology.

-After Windows XP became the global OS standard, the Mac, once again, became the a “niche-market” machine – used only by die-hard Apple fans, musicians, video-editors and “me-to-Apple-user-johnny-come-latelies.”
+After Windows XP became the global OS standard, the Mac, once again, became the “niche-market” machine – used only by die-hard Apple fans, musicians, video-editors and “me-to-Apple-user-johnny-come-latelys.”

 In the wake of my Apple fanaticism during those days, my attic is now crammed with odds and ends of old Macs, Apple IIs, PowerBooks and their various accessories — external drives, various cables, dot-matrix printers, mice, cameras, scanners, add-on cards and assorted software and manuals.

-So, after almost 35 years, I’m picking and working – while reminiscing the good, old days when these tech goodies where state-of-the art – on most of them these days to be able to sell them to collectors so that I can finance a trip that I had long wanted to do — an overland tour across South America – ala- Che Guevarra’s “Motorcycle Diaries.”
+So, after almost 35 years, I’m picking and working – while reminiscing the good, old days when these tech goodies were state-of-the-art – on most of them these days to be able to sell them to collectors so that I can finance a trip that I had long wanted to do — an overland tour across South America – ala- Che Guevarra’s “Motorcycle Diaries.”
 But, most probably, without the motorcycle.